justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

 It will then prompt you to "Please enter your OpenStack Password:"; go ahead and do that.

-If you run a command like the one below, it should output the current OpenStack images in the destination cluster.
+If you run a command like the one below, it should now output the current OpenStack images in the DESTINATION cluster.

 .. code-block:: console